Overland Skills – What You Need Know to Master Overlanding

 Navigation and Route Planning

 Overlanding trips at their essence are about navigation.
 You’re going places–hopefully the places you wanted to go.
 Knowing how to use a map and compass is a good place to start building your navigation skills.
 Once you’ve mastered that, you can move on to learning to use modern technologies such as satellite navigation systems that can make wayfinding much easier if you know how to use them.
 Outdoors retailers and clubs are a good place to get training in wilderness navigation.
-Orienteering a hobby in its own right, and places like OrienteeringUSA.org offer courses.
-If you really get into it, there are regular competitions.
+For more info, check out our basic guide to overland and off-road navigation.

 Off-road Driving and Recovery